British Army Challenger 2 main battle tanks advance down a road near Tapa, Estonia. During the NATO exercise Winter Camp. Source: NATO

 Steadfast Duel 26TBCStrategic / operational (CPX)NATO-wide

-Romania's additional confirmed exercises: HISTRIA 26 (strategic), DACIA 26 (tactical, linked to Steadfast Defender 27 planning), Land Shield 26, Burebista 26, Carpathian Arc 26 (MNC-SE led), Steadfast Deterrence 26, Steadfast Duel 26.
+Confirmed for 2026, exact dates pending: Romania's 2026 programme — HISTRIA 26 (strategic), DACIA 26 (tactical, linked to Steadfast Defender 27 planning), Land Shield 26, Burebista 26, Carpathian Arc 26 (MNC-SE led), Steadfast Deterrence 26, Steadfast Duel 26.
+Cyber Coalition 26 (referenced in NATO ACT coverage of Cyber Coalition 25; November–December cadence expected).

 Flagship Drills to Watch in 2026